Hammersmith: Economy

+The focal point of the district is the commercial centre (the Hammersmith Broadway centre), which is located at the junction of one of the arterial routes out of central London (the A4) with several local feeder roads and a bridge over the river Thames (now closed).
+It houses a shopping centre, a bus station, an Underground station and an office complex.

 Stretching about 750 m westwards from this centre is King Street, Hammersmith's main shopping street.
-Named after John King, Bishop of London, it contains a second shopping centre (Livat Hammersmith), many small shops, the town hall, the Lyric Theatre, a cinema, the Polish community centre and two hotels.
-King Street is supplemented by other shops along Shepherds Bush Road to the north, Fulham Palace Road to the south and Hammersmith Road to the east.
-Hammersmith's office activity takes place mainly to the eastern side of its centre, along Hammersmith Road and in the Ark, an office complex to the south of the flyover which traverses the area.
+Named after John King, Bishop of London, it contains a second shopping centre (Livat Hammersmith), the town hall, the Lyric Theatre, and the Polish community centre.
+To the east of the town centre is the Ark, an office complex to the south of the flyover which traverses the area.

 Charing Cross Hospital on Fulham Palace Road is a large multi-disciplinary NHS hospital with accident & emergency and teaching departments run by the Imperial College School of Medicine.